raganwald/raganwald.github.com/_posts/2014-05-13-how-to-trick-the-gullible-into-learning-a-new-language.md

 You know... programmers too lazy to keep struggling with the old tech and with the hubris to believe they can adopt entirely new tech.

-> Be anything you like, be madmen, drunks, and bastards of every shape and form, but at all costs avoid one thing: **success**.
+> We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris.
 >
-> --Thomas Merton
+> --Larry Wall, Programming Perl (1st edition)

 ### seeking hubris